Empower Your Practice

 Breakdown of DAP format:

 1. The data section includes factual information gathered during the session.
-It can encompass observations, direct quotes from the client, and objective details such as the client's appearance, mood, and behavior.
+It can encompass observations, direct quotes from the client, and objective details such as the client's appearance, mood, and behaviour.
 The data should be precise and free of interpretation.

 3. The plan section outlines the next steps in the client's treatment.
 It includes the clinician's recommendations, goals for future sessions, and any planned interventions.
 The plan should be specific, actionable, and tailored to the client's needs.